ORC Fall 2019: The Closet

-Hello my friends, it is time for ORC Fall 2019: The Master Closet.
+Hello my friends, it is time for ORC Fall 2019: The Closet.
 Can you believe this fall will be our sixth time as a guest participant in the ORC?
-This season we are super excited to be sharing the inside of our Master Closet.
+This season we are super excited to be sharing the inside of our Owners Suite Closet.

-This season for the Fall 2019 ORC we will be completing our Master Closet, which is directly off of our Master Bathroom that we completed this past Spring.
-That challenge plus our recent Master Bedroom Renovation just left us excited to finish up the Master On-Suite, so now we will be adding to this area to complete it.
+This season for the Fall 2019 ORC we will be completing our Owners Suite Closet, which is directly off of our on suite Bathroom that we completed this past Spring.
+That challenge plus our recent Bedroom Renovation just left us excited to finish up the Owners On-Suite, so now we will be adding to this area to complete it.

 WEEKS AT A GLANCE: